sr-murthy/continuedfractions/README.md

 (3, 4, 12, 4)
 ```

-**Note**: The continued fraction representation given above is called "simple", because the numerators of the reciprocals are always $1$, thus making the reciprocals irreducible (simple).[^3]
+**Note**: The continued fraction representation given above is called "simple", because the numerators of the reciprocals are always $1$, thus making the reciprocals irreducible (simple).[^3] We will only discuss simple continued fractions.

 The elements $a_0,a_1,...$ of a continued fraction representation of a real number $x$, which we may assume is positive, start with the number $\lfloor x \rfloor = a_0$, and the rest are the whole number parts of the denominators of the reciprocals in the representation.